syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeNodeAdvCustomization.md

 {% endhighlight %}
 {% endtabs %}

 <b>Step 3</b>:.
-Add the custom control to the node using TreeNodeAdv.CustomContol property
+Add the custom control to the node using TreeNodeAdv.CustomControl property

 {% tabs %}
 {% highlight c# %}